 A weekly feeding scheme in the heart of Johannesburg.

-Why a Johannesburg feeding scheme is still needed in 2026
+Why a weekly feed still matters in 2026

-Eldoradopark sits inside one of South Africa's hardest-hit corridors for child hunger and elderly food insecurity.
 Grants run out before month-end.
 Children arrive at school hungry.
 Pensioners skip meals so grandchildren can eat.
+These are everyday realities for many households in Eldoradopark.

 How the Tuesday feed works